nikolamanushev48/WriteItDown/README.md

 # Simple Notes Application

-This is a simple notes application that allows you to create, view, update, and delete notes.
-It's designed to help you easily jot down and organize your thoughts, to-do lists, and important information.
+This is a simple notes application that allows you to create, view, update, pin and delete notes.
+It's designed to help you easily write down to-do lists, important information and organize your thoughts.

 ## Table of Contents
 - [Features](#features)